 The \belletwo sensitivity to measure the SM $\bf(B^+\to K^+\nu\bar{\nu})$ for an integrated luminosity of 50~\abinv using a hadronic tag method like \babar is about 11\%~\cite{Belle-II:2018jsg}.
-Assuming that \belletwo observes a SM-like branching fraction $\bf(B^+\to K^+\nu\bar{\nu})=(5.67\pm0.38)\times10^{-6}$~\cite{Parrott:2022zte} with that precision, one can exclude dark Higgs mixing angles down to about $\sin \theta > 10^{-3}$ (compare Fig.~\ref{fig:direct_higgs_0_5_invisible}).
-For the inclusive tag a similar sensitivity of about 11\% is expected~\cite{Belle-II:2022cgf}, while combining the different tags could yield a sensitivities as low as 8\%.
-A combined analysis of all available \bmeson decays $B^0\to K^0_S\phi$, $B^0\to K^{*0}\phi$, and $B^+\to K^+\phi$ in an optimized search for this two-body decay instead of the SM three body decay may provide even better sensitivity.
+Assuming that \belletwo observes an SM-like branching fraction $\bf(B^+\to K^+\nu\bar{\nu})=(5.67\pm0.38)\times10^{-6}$~\cite{Parrott:2022zte} with that precision, one can exclude dark Higgs mixing angles down to about $\sin \theta > 10^{-3}$ (compare Fig.~\ref{fig:direct_higgs_0_5_invisible}).
+For the inclusive tag a similar sensitivity of about 11\% is expected~\cite{Belle-II:2022cgf}, while combining the different tags could yield a sensitivity as low as 8\%.
+A combined analysis of all available \bmeson decays $B^0\to K^0_S\phi$, $B^0\to K^{*0}\phi$, and $B^+\to K^+\phi$ in an optimized search for this two-body decay instead of the SM three-body decay may provide even better sensitivity.

-Finally, Ref.~\cite{Belle-II:2022cgf} has considered a search at \belletwo analogous to the ones discussed in section~\ref{subsec:dark_higgs_dark_photon}, i.e.\ $e^+ e^- \to A' \phi$, but with the dark Higgs boson decaying invisibly (rather than into a pair of dark photons).
-The sensitivity that can be achieved is comparable to current bounds on $\epsilon g'$ for fully visible decays.

 \FloatBarrier